threefoldtecharchive/info_manual3/wiki/faq/faq.md

 ### What are the hardware requirements to run a validator node?

+The hardware requirements to run a validator node are the following:

 * 4TB of SSD Storage (good quality SSD)
 * 32 GB of RAM
 * 4 physical cores

+Note that you can deploy a validator node on any 3node on the Threefold Grid that satisfies those requirements.
+This means that you can also run a validator node on your own 3node if the requirements are satisfied.

 ***